Common Tests During Pregnancy

 First trimester screening is a combination of fetal ultrasound and maternal blood

 tests may be used alone or with other tests.

-Nuchal translucency screening uses an ultrasound test to examine the area at the back
+Nuchal translucency screening uses an ultrasound test to check the area at the back

-Two maternal serum (blood) tests.
-The blood tests measure 2 substances found in the blood of all pregnant women:
+These tests measure 2 substances found in the blood of all pregnant women:

 Second trimester prenatal screening tests